awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.Enabling.md

 ## Enabling the Performance Schema for Performance Insights on Aurora MySQL<a name="USER_PerfInsights.EnableMySQL"></a>

-For Aurora MySQL, Performance Insights provides more detailed information when the Performance Schema feature is enabled\.
+When the Performance Schema feature is enabled for Aurora MySQL, Performance Insights provides more detailed information\.
 For example, Performance Insights displays DB load categorized by detailed wait events\.
 Without the Performance Schema enabled, Performance Insights displays DB load categorized by the list state of the MySQL process\.

 The Performance Schema is enabled automatically when you create an Aurora MySQL DB instance with Performance Insights enabled\.
 In this case, Performance Insights automatically manages the parameters in the following table\.